Zulya Kamalova: Life and career

-In 2020, Zulya earned a Masters of Creative Industries in 2020.
-In 2022, took on the role of director of The Boite World Music Cafe.
+Zulya earned a Masters of Creative Industries in 2020.
+In 2022, she took on the role of director of The Boite World Music Cafe.

 In February 2024, she was diagnosed with stage four cancer.
-Kamalova died on 18 September 2024, at the age of 55, of cancer, two days before her sister Alfia arrived from Russia to see her.
+Kamalova died of cancer on 18 September 2024, at the age of 55 two days before her sister Alfia arrived from Russia to see her.

 Musical style

 Kamalova was known for her interpretations of Tatar and Russian music, often playing with a backing band Children of the Underground.
 Instrumentation typically includes accordion, double bass, percussion, guitar, brass and string arrangements and occasionally jaw harp.
 She often combined Tatar with jazz or other folk music, which was novel for Tatar performers, and, at the same time, made the music easily accessible for international audience.